jdom715/RedditSearchWidget/README.md

 Examples
 =============
 Here are some examples showing you how to use this search app.
-If you would prefer reading the instructions, scroll down to the FAQ section.
+If you would prefer reading the instructions with a screenshot example, scroll down to the FAQ section.

 There are 3 ways you can get the search results: